 The Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® offers many benefits that will interest American Airlines fliers, of course.
-Your first checked bag is free on domestic American Airlines itineraries for you and up to four traveling companions on the same itinerary.
+Your first checked bag is free on domestic American Airlines itineraries for you and up to four companions traveling with you on the same reservation.
 The card also offers you preferred boarding on flights (hello, overhead bin space!) and 25 percent savings on in-flight food and beverage purchases when you use your card on American Airlines flights*.

 Let's face it, those perks alone may interest frequent flyers even more than the rewards program.

-But the rewards program is healthy as well, but you should pay attention here.
-You can earn up to 50,000 American Airlines AAdvantage® bonus miles: 40,000 AAdvantage® miles after making $2,000 in purchases in the first 3 months and 10,000 after making a total of $6,000 in purchases in the first 12 months of account opening*, which means you can rack up the points quickly.
+The rewards program is healthy as well, but you should pay attention here.
+You can earn up to 50,000 American Airlines AAdvantage® bonus miles: 40,000 AAdvantage® miles after making $2,000 in purchases in the first 3 months and 10,000 after making a total of $6,000 in purchases in the first 12 months of account opening*, which means you can rack up a lot of miles.
 Then, if this card is your regular credit card used for everyday purchases, you'll notice that you can earn 2 AAdvantage® miles for every $1 spent at gas stations, restaurants and on eligible American Airlines purchases* which can quickly multiply into free flights or at least some upgrades here and there.

-Plus, the other options for redeeming your points can help defray some of the additional costs of your vacation or business trip.
+Plus, the other options for redeeming your miles can help defray some of the additional costs of your vacation or business trip.
 Redeem miles for hotel rooms, car rentals, vacation packages or even donate them to charity.
-And, keep in mind that you'll receive 10 percent of your miles back each time you redeem them, up to 10,000 miles per year.

-Offsetting some of those annoying fees associated with travel, such as check bag fees, also make the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® an attractive option for the frequent American Airlines guest.
-Consider this, put that "free first checked bag" benefit to use just four times each year and you more than offset the $95 annual fee that kicks in after your first 12 months as a card member.
+Offsetting some of those annoying fees associated with travel, such as check-bag fees, also make the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® an attractive option for the frequent American Airlines guest.
+Consider this, put that "free first checked bag" benefit to use just four times each year and you more than offset the $99 annual fee that kicks in after your first 12 months as a card member.

 Plus, there are no foreign transaction fees, so you can travel internationally without worrying about the added fee on your purchases.

-There is a $99 annual fee (waived the first 12 months), so you'll want to be sure your reaping enough benefits with the card to offset the fee.
-Since it's waived for your first year, you'll have some time to test out the card and see if it works for you.
+There is a $99 annual fee (waived the first 12 months), so you'll want to be sure you are reaping enough benefits with the card to offset the fee.
+Since it's waived for your first 12 months, you'll have some time to enjoy the card without the added expense.

-Additionally, the mile rewards program isn't as generous as some other airline rewards cards that offer three or even more miles per dollar spent with their respective airlines.
+Additionally, the mile rewards program isn't as generous as some other airline rewards cards that offer three or even more miles per $1 spent with their respective airlines.
 That said, if you always fly American Airlines, this card's perks will likely be worth not getting as many miles from other airlines cards.
 Plus, you do earn extra rewards on your everyday gas station and restaurant purchases, which is a bit of a rarity in the airline rewards card world.

-Lastly, there is a 3 percent balance transfer fee and no introductory no-interest period with this card, so if you need to transfer a balance from another card or make a big purchase with some time to pay it off, this card might not be right for your situation.
+Lastly, there is a 3 percent balance transfer fee (with a $5 minimum) and no introductory no-interest period with this card, so if you need to transfer a balance from another card or make a big purchase with some time to pay it off, this card might not be right for your situation.